Kong/docs.konghq.com/app/docs/0.2.0-2/about/how.md

 # How does it work?

-Kong is made of two different components, that are easy to set up and to scale independently:
+Kong is made up of two different components, that are easy to set up and to scale independently:

-* The **Kong Server**, based on a modified version of the widely adopted **NGINX** server, that processes the API requests.
+* The **Kong Server**, based on a modified version of the widely adopted **NGINX** server, processes API requests.
-* An underlying **Datastore** for storing operational data, **Apache Cassandra**, which is being used by major companies like Netflix, Comcast or Facebook and is known for being highly scalable.
+* **Apache Cassandra**, a highly scalable Datastore for storing operational data, which is being used by major companies like Netflix, Comcast or Facebook.

 Kong needs to have both these components set up and operational.
 A typical Kong installation can be summed up with the following picture: